RudolphRiedel/FT800-FT813/examples/EVE_Test_SAMC21_EVE2-50G/EmbeddedVideoEngine/README.md

 - Provide the pins used for Chip-Select and Power-Down in EVE_target.h for the target configuration you are using

-When compiling for AVR you need to provide the clock it is running at in order to make the _delay_ms() calls used to initialise the TFT work with the intended timing.
+When compiling for AVR you need to provide the clock it is running at in order to make the _delay_ms() calls used to initialize the TFT work with the intended timing.
 For other plattforms you need to provide a DELAY_MS(ms) function that works at least between 1ms and 56ms and is not performing these delays shorter than requested.
 The DELAY_MS(ms) is only used during initialization of the FT8xx/BT8xx.
 See EVE_target.h for examples.

-In Addition you need to initialise the pins used for Chip-Select and PowerDown in your hardware correctly to output.
+In Addition you need to initialize the pins used for Chip-Select and Power-Down in your hardware correctly to output.
 Plus setup the SPI accordingly, mode-0, 8-bit, MSB-first, not more than 11MHz for the init.
 A couple of targets already have a function EVE_init_spi() in EVE_target.c.

 A word of "warning", you have to take a little care yourself to for example not send more than 4kB at once to the command co-processor or to not generate display lists that are longer than 8kB.
 My library does not check and re-check the command-FIFO on every step.
-This is optimised for speed so the training wheels are off.
+This is optimized for speed, so the training wheels are off.

 ## Post questions here